raqueladaia/LUPE_RASO_version/GITHUB_UPLOAD_GUIDE.md

 ```

 **Expected output:**
-- ✅ CLAUDE.md should NOT appear (excluded by .gitignore)
 - ✅ model_AMPS.pkl should appear (force-added)
 - ❌ model_LUPE.pkl should NOT appear (excluded by .gitignore)
-- ✅ All other project files should appear
+- ✅ All project files should appear (check .gitignore for exclusions)

 If you see `models/model_LUPE.pkl` in the list, STOP and run:
 ```bash